daphne-eu/daphne/doc/DaphneDSL/Builtins.md

 We will support more variants of joins, including (left/right) outer joins, theta joins, anti-joins, etc.

+### Grouping and aggregation

+- **`groupSum`**`(arg:frame, grpColNames:str[, grpColNames, ...], sumColName:str)`

+    Groups the rows in the given frame `arg` by the specified columns `grpColNames` (at least one column) and calculates the per-group sum of the column denoted by `sumColName`.

+    *This built-in function is currently limited in terms of functionality (aggregation only on a single column, sum as the only aggregation function).
+It will be extended in the future.
+Meanwhile, consider using DAPHNE's `sql()` built-in function for more comprehensive grouping and aggregation support.*

 ### Frame label manipulation

 - **`setColLabels`**`(arg:frame, labels:str, ...)`